The Soft Machine: Obscenity controversy

 The novel was subject to an obscenity trial in Turkey in 2011.
 Sel Yayıncılık and the novel's Turkish translator faced obscenity charges after the release of the book, due to alleged "incompliance with moral norms" and “hurting people’s moral feelings.”
 Sel Yayıncılık and the books’ translators face three more years of uncertainty after the judge pronounced that the trial would be postponed until 2015, due to the implementation of new legislation.
 Meanwhile, the judge warned that if either of the publishing houses or the translators were foolish enough to publish further ‘obscene’ works, these cases would be added to the charge sheet.

 Legacy

 The term "heavy metal" was first used in this novel, introducing the character “Uranian Willy The Heavy Metal Kid" (Burroughs continued using the term in subsequent novels).
 Although that character had no relation with that genre of rock music, the rock critic Lester Bangs did cite Burroughs in his Creem Magazine articles in which he is generally believed to have originated the term ‘heavy metal’ as applied to a rock music form.

-English rock and jazz band Soft Machine, from Canterbury, named themselves after the book, when they formed in mid-1966.
+English jazz rock band Soft Machine, from Canterbury, named themselves after the book, when they formed in mid-1966.